MdSazzadIslam/product-price-app/README.md

 ```

 # Deployment
-To deploy the application using Docker:
+To deploy the application using Docker, which will automatically seed the data and run the application:
 ```
 docker-compose up -d
 ```